9.6.2 The (Plot Details) Data Tab

 - The source plot is a Box chart displaying the binned data.
 (In the Box tab, select Data, Box + Data Overlap, Box(Right) + Data(Left),Box(Left) + Data(Right), Bar + Data Overlap, Bar(Right) + Data(Left), Bar(Left) + Data(Right), Half Box(Right) + Data(Left) or Half Box(Left + Data(Right) under the Type drop-down List.)

-- The source plot is a histogram, a column scatter plot or a violin plot.
+- The source plot is a Histogram, a Column Scatter plot, a Violin plot or a Beeswarm plot.

-Data tab for Box Chart, Column Scatter or Violin Plot
+Data tab for Box Chart, Column Scatter, Violin Plot or Beeswarm Plot

-This group of settings is only available when the source plot is a box chart displaying the binned data or a column scatter plot.
+This group of settings is only available when the source plot is a box chart displaying the binned data, a column scatter plot or a beeswarm plot.

 - The Bin Bars shows the data in histogram-like style, with bars as the specified bin size.